Sunday, 13 October 2024

 In addition, the flight control unit also has a robust 8GB industrial black box that records performance and real time flight data.
 This allows pilot to troubleshoot potential issues and fine tune the aircraft for a safer flight.
 The aircraft can be configured using software such as DJI Assistant 2 or phone application DJI GO.
 Singapore is known for to be a concrete jungle that is densely packed with buildings hence it could risk a signal lost or GPS jamming due to metal structures.
 Having a dual redundancy system on a drone would be an important asset in drone operation in Singapore.

 The Unmanned Aerial System (UAS) can use the GPS GNSS antenna to gain a reference to maintain a stable flight path during operations.
-The customizability of the N3 would also allow pilots to add other GPS compasses as a redundancy feature so that if the first GPS compass loses signal, the secondary unit can quickly activate to prevent the drone from deviating for its flight path.
 It is a CAAS requirement for operators to provide details of drone flight path when applying for permit.
 A GPS system would mean that drone would have a reference on its positioning which would allow it to actively traverse its planned flight path.

 Hence, this makes the N3 DJI flight controller a formidable choice for drones to operate in Singapore and adhering to the guidelines of CAAS.